dixslyf/acush/docs.typ

 #test-case[`exit` without any arguments]

+When `exit` is called without arguments, the shell process should exit with an exit code of `0`.

 #test-case-image("exit-without-arguments.png")

 #test-case[`exit` with in-range non-negative integer exit code]

+When `exit` is called with an in-range non-negative integer exit code (`0`--`255`), the shell process should exit with the specified exit code.

 #test-case-image("exit-in-range-non-negative.png")

+Indeed, the shell exits with the given exit code, verified by using the `$?` variable from Bash.

 #test-case[`exit` with non-negative integer exit code outside `0`--`255`]